 At the outset, let me clarify that my research has indicated that the wind of the JB has remained consistent.
 The materials are a bit of a different story, and I promise we will cover all that before we complete this series on the JB.

 Let’s take a peek at The JB Model that I have on hand.
-Double cream (my apologies, Larry).
+Double cream (sorry, Larry).
 Nylon bobbins.
 Long legs.
 Wood spacers.
-Rough cast Alnico 5 magnet.
+Alnico 5 magnet.
 Four conductor lead wire, although they can be found with single conductor as well.
-That being said, there are also ones out there with butyrate bobbins.
+This example has been confirmed by Seymour to be one that he made.

 For this evaluation, I installed The JB Model in to the same guitar that had been testing the 59 Model Set, so I left the 59 Model neck humbucker in place.
 The JB/59 configuration is more common with Jackson Guitars, for example.